utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 - Account management (register, activation, login and recovery account).
 - Problem and answer submission.
 - Generation of exams with selected problems.
-- Export exams to PDF format.
+- Export exams to PDF-Latex format.
 - Search engine and keyword indexation of problems.
 - Dashboard for managing problems or exams.
 - Problem feedback (suggest changes and report a problem).